-3.3.2 The use of numerical probability methods supplements, but does not replace, qualitative assessments based on engineering and operational judgments.
-The above numerical values associated with the probabilistic terms in § 25.1309(b) are guidelines for acceptable risk when applicants use quantitative probability methods of analysis to examine the effect of system failures.
+3.3.2 The above numerical values associated with the probabilistic terms in § 25.1309(b) are guidelines for acceptable risk when applicants use quantitative probability methods of analysis to examine the effect of system failures.
 A design that meets these guidelines provides some, but not necessarily sufficient, evidence to support a finding by the FAA as to whether the design complies with the rule.